Beit She'an: Economy

 Beit She'an is a center of cotton-growing, and many of residents are employed in the cotton fields of the surrounding kibbutzim.
 Other local industries include a textile mill and clothing factory.

+Tourism

+Ancient Beit She'an, one of the most spectacular Roman and Byzantine sites in Israel, is a major tourist attraction.

 When the ancient city of Beit She'an was opened to the public in the 1990s and turned into a national park, tourism became a major sector of the economy.

 Transportation

 Beit She'an had a railway station that opened in 1904 on the Jezreel Valley railway which was an extension of the Hejaz railway.
 This station closed together with the rest of the Jezreel Valley railway in 1948.

 In 2011–2016 the valley railway was rebuilt and the new Beit She'an railway station, located at the same site as the historical station was opened.
 Passenger service offered at the station connects the city to Afula, Haifa and destinations in between.
 In addition to passenger service, the station also includes a freight rail terminal.